 11. Advances in theory

 While defect physics is extensively reviewed for conventional bulk semiconductors, the same is far from being true for novel material systems, such as low-dimensional 1D and 0D nanostructures and 2D monolayers.
-Defects in advanced electronic materials and novel low dimensional structures fills this gap by providing a comprehensive review on recent progress in solving defect issues and also on deliberate defect engineering in such novel material systems.
+This book fills that necessary gap.

-- In-depth overview of both conventional bulk semiconductors and low-dimensional, novel material systems such as 1D structures and 2D monolayers
+- Presents an in-depth overview of both conventional bulk semiconductors and low-dimensional, novel material systems, such as 1D structures and 2D monolayers

 - Addresses a range of defects in a variety of systems, providing a comparative approach